 I am an Assistant Professor in the School of Public Service at DePaul University.
-My research focuses on the social and educational roots of political engagement, with a specific focus on how childhood inequality structures democratic life.
-My other interests include experimental methods, program evaluation, voter turnout, and the politics of inequality.
+My research focuses on the social roots of political engagement and public opinion, with a specific focus on how inequality structures democratic life in the United States.
+My other interests include experimental methods, program evaluation, voter turnout, and education policy.